 Following the two tips above will substantially decrease the risk of losing your Word documents.
 What if you carelessly deleted your important Word files on your Mac?
 No worry.
 Try the free method to retrieve permanently deleted Word documents with EaseUS Data Recovery Wizard for Mac.

-Unsaved Word Document Recovery on Mac FAQs
+Recover Unsaved Word Docs on a Mac FAQs

 1. How to recover unsaved Word documents on Mac without Autorecovery?